Spot risks early

 }

-This returns clicks, conversions, CVR, payout grouped by affiliate × all 5 sub-IDs.
+This returns clicks, conversions, CVR, payout grouped by affiliate and all 10 sub-IDs.

 +2 fast_signal: median time_to_convert < 30 seconds